ganegoda/capstone/README.md

 ![I94 immigration data sample2](./images/immig2.png)

 - World Temperature Data: This kaggle dataset contains city, country, latitude, longitude, average temperature, and temperature uncertainty data.
+Data file contains approximately 8.6 million rows.

  *World temperature data sample:*

 ![world-temperature](./images/world-temp.png)

 - U.S. City Demographic Data: This dataset contains information about the demographics of all US cities and census-designated places with a population greater than or equal to 65,0000.
 Dataset comes from OpenSoft.
+(2891 rows)

 *U.S. city demographic data sample:*

 ![city-demo](./images/city-demo.png)

 - Airport Codes: This dataset contains data on airport codes and corresponding cities.
 According to wikipedia, The airport codes may refer to either IATA airport code, a three-letter code which is used in passenger reservation, ticketing and baggage-handling systems, or the ICAO airport code which is a four letter code used by ATC systems and for airports that do not have an IATA airport code.
+Data file contains approximately 55,000 rows.

 *Airport Codes data sample:*